Take a boat to a unique island with a subtropic climate and wonderful, often sunny, gardens.

 The Brissago Islands (Isole di Brissago) are two tiny islands in Lake Maggiore.
-San Pancrazio, the larger island, is open to the public, and offers a botanical garden.
-The "large" island is just over 300 m (1000 ft) long.
-Sant' Apollinare, the smaller island, is mostly left in its natural state and is not accessible to the general public.
+San Pancrazio, the larger island, is open to the public and offers a botanical garden, to be visited from April to November.
+This "large" island is just over 300 m (1000 ft) long.
+Sant' Apollinare, the smaller one, is mostly left in its natural state and is not accessible to the general public.

 The islands are located in the warm Lake Maggiore and are protected from cold air by the mountain ranges.
 Even in winter the climate is relatively warm here, so it's a very good place to grow plants from many humid subtropical regions around the world.

 The canton of Ticino and nearby towns own the islands since 1949.
 They were opened to the public in 1959.
 Before that, the islands were privately owned since 1885.
-There was a church on the island in the 11th century, but only the ruins are left.
+There was a church in the 11th century, but only the ruins are left.

 Activities at the large island

-- A small hotel with a restaurant and a terrace.
+- There's a small hotel with a restaurant and a terrace.

-Even though the weather is often very good in this area, we recommend to check the weather forecast to see if it at least will not be raining.
+Even though weather is often very good in this area, we recommend to check the weather forecast to see if at least there won't be rain.
 It can be windy on the boat and the islands.
 Dressing in multiple thinner layers allows you to adapt quickly.
 Comfortable shoes are recommended.

 Allow at least two hours to explore the island.
 This does not include the time to get there.